 - Encourage businesses to participate in discussions.
 Some forums and fan pages have very specific rules limiting business participation.
 Others do not.
 Look for forums or fan pages where other businesses are responding or sharing, even if they’re not listed as official sponsors.

 The fundamental concept of social media marketing is pretty straightforward: Imagine you’re at a party, imagine your mom is watching you from the corner of the room, and conduct yourself accordingly.
-Don’t boast or belittle, don’t be gross or offensive, don’t be argumentative, etc. Be welcoming, gracious, helpful, kind, etc.
+Don’t boast or belittle, don’t be gross or offensive, don’t be argumentative.
+Be welcoming, gracious, helpful, and kind.
+Duh.

 But here are some more specific tips to help you (and/or your team) be effective marketing your site/brand on a forum or fan page: